sansomlee2/htn/README.md

 Input:
 -        Budget: Integer - total amount of money to spend
--        redemptionList: Integer[][]  - Each element of the list is a tuple, in which o   1st element is collectable # of miles, and o   the 2nd element is the cost.
+-        redemptionList: Integer[][]  - Each element of the list is a tuple, in which --   1st element is collectable # of miles, and
+--   the 2nd element is the cost.
 Output:
 -        maximum # of miles that can be collected